goFrendiAsgard/zaruba/docs/use-cases/from-zero-to-cloud.md

 # ❇️ From Zero to Cloud
 <!--endTocHeader-->

+This end-to-end tutorial shows you how Zaruba helps you develop/deploy your application.

+At the end of this tutorial, you will have:

+* A working  🐍 backend + 🐸 frontend application.
+* A single command to run everything on your 🖥️ local computer.
+* A single command to run everything on your local computer as 🐳 containers.
+* A single command to deploy everything on your ☸️ kubernetes cluster.

 # A Use Case

 Suppose you want to build a simple book catalog system.